django-cms/django-cms/docs/introduction/plugins.rst

     class PollPluginPublisher(CMSPluginBase):
-        model = PollPlugin  # model where plugin data are saved module = _("Polls")
+        model = PollPluginModel  # model where plugin data are saved module = _("Polls")
         name = _("Poll Plugin")  # name of the plugin in the interface render_template = "djangocms_polls/poll_plugin.html"